mathieucarbou/YaSolR/docs/manual.md

 MQTT can be used to receive temperature data instead of relying on a connected sensor.
 There is **1 minute expiration delay** after which the temperature will be considered as invalid.
-So This is important to make sure that the topic will be refreshed, otherwise features based on temperature won't work.
+So this is important to make sure that the topic will be refreshed, otherwise features based on temperature won't work.

 - `Output 1 Temperature MQTT Topic`: if set to a MQTT Topic, the router will listen to it to read the temperature linked to output 1
 - `Output 2 Temperature MQTT Topic`: if set to a MQTT Topic, the router will listen to it to read the temperature linked to output 2